ye-kyaw-thu/error-overflow/simple-nmt-experiment.md

 | (70+30) | 51.15 | 57.20 |

-## Performance of Two Models Combination
+## Analysis of Performance of Two Models Combination

 ### Preparation